 “Within ten days thou wilt seem a god to those to whom thou art now a beast and an ape, if thou wilt return to thy principles and the worship of reason.” – Marcus Aurelius

-Seek not to seem, but really be kind;
+Seek not to seem, but truthfully be kind;

 Be genuinely well-disposed in mind:

-That, were thy heart full naked to the view,
+So if thy heart were naked to the view,